 I get it!
 I love a little sweetness in my life, too!
-As babies, we were introduced to sweet with mother’s milk, bananas, sweet potato.
+As babies, we were introduced to sweet tastes early with mother’s milk, bananas, sweet potato and apple sauce.
 So, it’s no wonder we think food tastes better when it is sweetened.

-The problem is the added sugar, and it is hiding in everything from salad dressing to bread to tomato sauce.
+The problem is the added sugar, and it can hide in everything from salad dressing to bread to tomato sauce.
 It is difficult to avoid and there are other names to watch out for on a product’s label, other than just plain ‘sugar’.

 There are a few tools you can add to your toolbox to help curb those cravings.
 Enjoying a treat once in a while is rewarding, as long as that reward is consciously consumed and for the right reasons…